 Freezer - Brownies can be frozen for up to 3 months in a sealed container.
 Place a piece of baking paper between each layer to prevent them from sticking together.

 Reheating - For frozen brownies, simply let them thaw in the fridge overnight, and it is ready to be enjoyed.
-If you prefer warm brownies, you can heat them in the microwave for around 30 seconds before enjoying them.
+If you prefer warm brownies, heat them in the microwave for around 30 seconds before enjoying them.

-❔Commonly asked questions
+❔Commonly asked questions for protein brownies

 📖 Recipe